 cf deploy <location of the generated mtar file>

 If you go to the Applications of your space (where you have deployed the MTAR), you will see bpmruleconsumerapprouter created and started

 you can also click the application link to see the Service Bindings

-In the previous sections, you learnt how you can enable/subscribe business rules application in Cloud Foundry and access the rules editor to model, manage and deploy rules.
+In the previous sections, you learnt how you can create business rules service instance in Cloud Foundry and access the rules editor to model, manage and deploy rules.
 In this section, you will learn about the service broker of business rules – which will be used to create service instance and execute rules in the platform.
 I will also show you how you can test your rules from any available rest client using service keys of a service instance.